Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     identify.prepend("float value", 0.625f)
     ```

-##### preInsert/postInsert
+##### `preInsert` and `postInsert`

 - `preInsert` inserts a value or values to the front of a user property array if it doesn't exist in the array yet.
 - `postInsert` inserts a value or values to the end of a user property array if it doesn't exist in the array yet.

 If the user property doesn't exist, it's initialized to an empty list before the new values are pre-inserted.
-If the user property has an existing value, the operation won't execute.
+If the user property has an existing value, nothing is inserted.

 === "Java"